bpucker/vivi-bud-dev/README.md

 Generates a gene expression plot for potential heatshock genes to show the correlation with the temperature profile.

+per_gene_inspection.py

+Runs a correlation analysis for each HSP gene individually resulting in a summary table and individual figures.

 ## Heatmap generation

 mads.py